OmPreetham/FriendFace/README.md

 ## Overview

 Welcome to FriendFace SwiftData!
-This project is part of the 100 Days of SwiftUI series, where we will build a social media application using SwiftUI and SwiftData.
-By the end of this course, you will have a deep understanding of SwiftUI, SwiftData, and how to integrate them to create a functional and attractive app.
+This project is part of the 100 Days of SwiftUI series.

 ## Introduction

-FriendFace is a simple social media application that allows users to create profiles, add friends, and share posts.
+FriendFace is a simple JSON fetching app.
 This project will help you learn the fundamentals of SwiftUI and SwiftData, two powerful tools for iOS development.

 ## Setup and Installation